Here are the key points:

 - Commitment to spending 0.7% on foreign aid even though no legislation – as what really matters is what aid is given, losing the legislation (for now) is no great loss if budget is maintained.

-- Secret courts legislation looks likely to be one of the main Lib Dem sore points.
+- Secret courts legislation looks likely to be one of the main Lib Dem sore points with controversy ahead.

-- Other main sore point is likely to be over online snooping, though Clegg won concession that there will “scrutiny of draft clauses”.
+- Other main sore point is likely to be over online snooping, though Clegg won a concession that there will be “scrutiny of draft clauses”.

 - Banana skins and possibilities to lurch to the right aplenty around deregulation proposals; another one to watch with care although some changes would be very much in line with Lib Dem policy.